Scholar in Residence

 Among her hobbies are bird watching and archery.

-As a Scholar in Residence at UW-Green Bay, Luisa Etxenike will teach
+As a Scholar in Residence at UW-Green Bay, Luisa Etxenike taught

 - ENG 338 World Literatures (Team-taught with Professor Saxton-Ruiz)